drupalprojects/drush-vagrant/README.md

 http://drupalcode.org/project/drush.git/blob/HEAD:/README.txt#l30

 NFS (Network File System) is pre-installed on many, if not most Unix-like OSes.
+Aegir-up requires an NFS-server, in order to share entire directory trees transparently between the host machine and the VM.
 If it isn't already, a recent version should be easy to install using your OS's preferred packaging method.
+For Debian-like systems, this means 'apt-get install nfs-kernel-server'.

 Compatible releases of Vagrant, VirtualBox and Drush are available in Debian's Testing branch, and so can be installed (along with all dependencies) with a